-- 15(1) Subject to Articles 3 and 14 and the next paragraph, every member, whether an individual or an organisation, shall have one vote. - (2) No member shall be entitled to vote at any general meeting or at any adjourned meeting if he or she owes money to the Charity. - 16 Any objection to the qualification of any voter must be raised at the meeting at which the vote is tendered and the decision of the person who is chairing the meeting shall be final. - 17(1) Any organisation that is a member of the Charity may nominate any person to act as its representative at any meeting of the Charity. - (2) The organisation must give written notice to the Charity of the name of its representative.
-The nominee shall not be entitled to represent the organisation at any meeting unless the notice has been received by the
+- 16(1) Subject to Articles 3 and 14 and the next paragraph, every member, whether an individual or an organisation shall have one vote. - (2) No member shall be entitled to vote at any general meeting or at any adjourned meeting if he or she owes any money to the Charity. - 17 Any objection to the qualification of any voter must be raised at the meeting at which the vote is tendered and the decision of the person who is chairing the meeting shall be final. - 18(1) Any organisation that is a member of the Charity may nominate any person to act as its representative at any meeting of the Charity.

-Charity.
-The nominee may continue to represent the organisation until written notice to the contrary is received by the Charity.

-(3) Any notice given to the Charity will be conclusive evidence that the nominee is entitled to represent the organisation or that his or her authority has been revoked.
+- (2) The organisation must give written notice to the Charity of the name of its representative.
+The nominee shall not be entitled to represent the organisation at any meeting unless the notice has been received by the Charity.
+The nominee may continue to represent the organisation until written notice to the contrary is received by the Charity. - (3) Any notice given to the Charity will be conclusive evidence that the nominee is entitled to represent the organisation or that his or her authority has been revoked.
 The Charity shall not be required to consider whether the nominee has been properly appointed by the organisation.

-Directors.

-- 18(1) A Director must be a natural person aged 18 years or older. - (2) No one may be appointed a Director if he or she would be disqualified from acting under the provisions of Article 30. - 19 The number of Directors shall not be less than three nor (unless otherwise determined by ordinary resolution) greater than 24. - 20 The first Directors shall be those persons notified to Companies House as the first Directors of the Charity. - 21 A Director may not appoint an alternate director or anyone to act on his or her behalf at meetings of the Directors.
+Directors. - 19(1) A Director must be a natural person aged 18 years or older. - (2) No one may be appointed a Director if he or she would be disqualified from acting under the provisions of Article 31. - 20 The number of Directors shall be not less than three but (unless otherwise determined by ordinary resolution) shall not be subject to any maximum. - 21 The first Directors shall be those persons notified to Companies House as the first directors of the Charity. - 22 A Director may not appoint an alternate director or anyone to act on his or her behalf at meetings of the Directors.